The City of Ashland, OH Partners with OpenGov to Improve Budgeting and Planning and Modernize its Permitting, Licensing and Code Enforcement

 February 9, 2021 – The City of Ashland, OH is partnering with OpenGov to bring modern, cloud-based workflows to its budgeting and economic development workflows.
 With OpenGov’s integrated, cloud-based suites, teams can collaborate to deliver better financial results and service levels for their community.

 OpenGov Senior Vice President Michael Mattson shared, “We are ecstatic to partner with the City of Ashland.
 The Administration is taking a progressive approach to tackling key financial and operational challenges.
 The City of Ashland’s commitment to modernizing operations and improving the financial health of the City is apparent, and we are excited to help them deliver for both residents and employees.”

 The City of Ashland joins over a thousand public sector organizations leveraging OpenGov to revolutionize work processes with cloud-based software designed specifically for the needs of government.
-OpenGov will serve the City of Ashland with technology that streamlines the budgeting process, allows for enterprise level resource planning, automates permitting and licensing approvals processes, provides a user-friendly online portal for applicants and builds trust with constituents.
+OpenGov will serve the City of Ashland with technology that streamlines the budgeting process, allows for enterprise level resource planning, automates permitting and licensing approvals processes and simplifies code enforcement, provides a user-friendly online portal for applicants and builds trust with constituents.

 OpenGov is the leader in providing our nation’s state agencies and local governments with modern cloud software to help power more effective and accountable government.
 Built exclusively for the unique budgeting, financial, and community development needs of the public sector, OpenGov solutions help our more than 1,000 customers plan effectively, increase efficiency, and improve engagement through better collaboration and transparency.